thehimanshoo/Sudoku_Game/README.md

-# Sudoko Game for DM Case Study: Generator and Solver
+# Sudoko Game for Entertainment : Generator and Solver

 A Sudoku game which you can play to refresh yourself if you are a fan of sudoku.
 It is also for them who want to visualize algorithms!